SeriousM/seriousm.github.io/_posts/2014-07-29-experience-as-interviewer.md

 date:   2014-07-29 11:54:00
 categories: Work
 ---
-Recently I did a lot of interviews for my developer team and I thought I summarize my experiences.
-Maybe it helps interviewers and/or candidates.
+Recently I did a lot of interviews for my developer team and I thought a summary might helps interviewers and/or candidates.

 ### 1. Calm down, we are all just humans